hairizuanbinnoorazman/Go_Programming/Packages/example_1/README.md

 ### Learnings on miao package?

-- If you define a interface in the package, it will be available everywhere in the whole package
+- If you define a interface in the package, it will be available everywhere in the whole package but not across package
+- A package is defined as everything in the folder (also defined by the package by the value at the top)